Sand Fork, WV

 About Sand Fork, WV

-Sand Fork is a small community in West Virginia with a population of 93 residents.
-The median household income is $52,500 per year, which is near the national average.
-The median age in Sand Fork is 36.4 years.
+Sand Fork is a small community located in West Virginia with a population of 93 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,500 per year, which is 30% below the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 Cost of Living in Sand Fork, WV